jfisteus/eyegrade/doc/user-manual/user-manual.rst

   session.

 - The student groups to include in the listing: the grades for just a specific group of students or the grades for all the groups.
+This option is hidden if there is just one student group in the current session.
 Each student-list file you import in the session is treated as a distinct group.
 This option is useful when, for example, you teach the course in several separate classes.
 In that case you can export a separate grades listing for each class.

 - How the grades are sorted: according to the order in the student list you imported or according to the order in which you graded the